Easy ways to lose weight

 Many teens have no idea that some foods will pile on the fat and other foods work to help you stay thin.
 You can be fairly sure that if you are overweight you are eating too many of the fat-causing foods.

-Foods with saturated fats in them, and foods with high sugar, are usually the problem foods for overweight teens.
+Foods with saturated fats in them, and especially foods with high sugar, are usually the problem foods for overweight teens.
 If you eat a lot of these, your body wants more of them, so you put on weight.
 These foods include those fried or cooked in fat and oil, such as fried chicken, burgers, french fries, potato chips, fatty meat … and foods that have a high fat and sugar content, such as cakes, chocolates, butter, cream, peanut butter, pies, cookies, and sweet dessert-type foods.

 Make a radical shift in your eating habits and cut down drastically on these foods from this minute on.